mjlee111/image_recognition/image_recognition/yolov8_detection/README.md

 - **GPU Support**: The node supports GPU inference if available, ensuring faster performance for object detection tasks.
 - **Configurable Parameters**: The node's behavior, such as image topic, model path, and class labels, can be configured through parameters.
 - **Bounding Box Publishing**: Detected objects are published as bounding boxes on a dedicated ROS topic, along with their class labels.
+- **Image Output with Bounding Boxes**: The node publishes the processed image with bounding boxes drawn around detected objects.
 - **Flexible Deployment**: The node can be deployed on a variety of systems, ranging from embedded devices to high-performance servers.

 ## Prerequisites